8 Causal inference with G-computation

 Fourth, non-interference.
 This final assumption says that potential outcomes for one participant should not be affected by the treatment assignments of other individuals.
 Assigning one person (or group) to a treatment regime cannot lead to contagion or generate externalities for other participants in the study.

 When these four assumptions hold, we can estimate the effect of a treatment via G-computation.
-The remainder of this chapter describes this estimation strategy in three steps: model, impute, and compare.
+The remainder of this section describes this estimation strategy as a series of three steps: model, impute, and compare.

-To illustrate how to estimate the ATE, ATT, and ATU using G-computation, let’s consider the study by Imbens, Rubin, and Sacerdote (2001): Estimating the Effect of Unearned Income on Labor Earnings, Savings, and Consumption: Evidence from a Survey of Lottery Players.
+To illustrate how to estimate the ATE, ATT, and ATU using G-computation, let us consider this study by Imbens, Rubin, and Sacerdote (2001): Estimating the Effect of Unearned Income on Labor Earnings, Savings, and Consumption: Evidence from a Survey of Lottery Players.
 In that article, the authors conducted a survey to estimate the effect of winning large lottery prizes on economic behavior.
-They studied a range of behaviors and outcomes, for different subgroups of the population.
-In this chapter, we focus on estimating the effect of winning a big lottery prize on labor earnings in subsequent years.
+They studied a range of outcomes for different subgroups of the population.
+This chapter focuses on the effect of winning a big lottery prize on labor earnings.

-The “treatment” is a binary variable equal to one if an individual won a lottery prize, and zero otherwise (\(D\)).
-The outcome of interest is the average labor earnings over the next six years (\(Y\)).
-Winning lottery numbers are chosen randomly, but the probability that any given person wins a prize is not purely random: it depends on how many tickets that individual purchased (\(T\)).
+The treatment is a binary variable equal to one if an individual won a big lottery prize, and zero otherwise (\(D\)).
+The outcome is the average labor earnings over the subsequent six years (\(Y\)).
+Winning lottery numbers are chosen randomly, but the probability that any given person wins a prize is not purely random: it depends on how many tickets that person bought (\(L\)).
 Finally, we know that socio-demographic characteristics (\(Z\)) like age, education, and employment status, can influence both the number of tickets that a person buys and their labor earnings.
 These causal relationships are illustrated in the graph below.

 Imbens, Rubin, and Sacerdote (2001) collected survey responses to measure the variables in this graph.
 Their dataset includes a variety of information about 437 respondents, including 194 who won small lottery prizes, and 43 who won big prizes.
 For simplicity, we will only compare individuals who won a big prize to those who won nothing at all.